genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/03_add-some-data.md

 `DbMon` is the Genesis database client.
 It provides a unified interface to the underlying database and hides the details about the database vendor.
 :::

-To check that the user has been created, go to the genesis plugin `Tasks`, under **Scripts** search DbMon and double click on it to run.
+To check that the user has been created, go to the genesis plugin `Tasks`; under **Scripts** search DbMon and double click on it to run.

 ![](/img/go-to-next-level-DbMon.png)